 ROOF LUGGAGE RACK - IF EQUIPPED

-The side rails and crossbars are designed to carry weight on vehicles equipped with a luggage rack.
-The load must not exceed 150 lbs (68 kg), and it should be uniformly distributed over the luggage rack crossbars.
+The crossbars and siderails are designed to carry the weight on vehicles equipped with a luggage rack.
+The load must not exceed 150 lbs (68 kg), and should be uniformly distributed over the luggage rack crossbars.